calliegao/HippoMetric-case-by-case-/docs/index.md

-# Welcome to the HippoMetric Documentation
+# Welcome to the HippMetric Documentation

-This documentation provides a detailed guide to install and use the **HippoMetric** pipeline.
+This documentation provides a detailed guide to install and use the **HippMetric** pipeline.

 ```{toctree}
 :maxdepth: 2